DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - Minor changes made to the script and display for effectiveness
    - pyxecute also appends the python3 shebang line to the first line of the script
    - pyxecute command now checks for the presence of py scripts and responds accordingly
    - Readme file was updated